 The lay operator shall be trained to basic knowledge of the Vivo 1 and in the specific operations they are assigned to perform.
-The training shall be based on the user manual and the responsible clinical personnel shall assess the level of training required for each lay operator.
+The training shall be based on this user manual and the responsible clinical personnel shall assess the level of training required for each lay operator.
+This manual shall be available for training and as reference when operating the Vivo 1.